FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/xiyu/blog.md

 ### Intrinsic interpretability

 We can't say that the intrinsic interpretability is well supported here since the gradient boosting is an emsemble of decision tree and we are currently unclear about all technique details.
 Although the gradient boosting classifier is an emsemble technique of decision trees, we were unable to figure out how the different decision trees are combined together by viewing the given information.
-At least, we found the model doesn't satisfy intrinsic interpretability at this stage, at least for non-experts in machine learning.
+At least, we found the model doesn't satisfy intrinsic interpretability at this stage, especially for non-experts in machine learning.

 ### Algorithmic transparency